PGL Travel: History

 In December 2005, PGL suspended three staff members following allegations of inappropriate behaviour involving alcohol, guns and drugs.
 The allegations were substantiated by photographs showing the staff members engaging in misconduct at their former centre in South Wales.
-The Children's Commissioner for Wales and the NSPCC condemned the actions, with Natalie Cronin of the NSPCC stating "they exposed children to unnecessary danger.
+The Children's Commissioner for Wales and the NSPCC condemned the actions, with Natalie Cronin of the NSPCC stating, "they exposed children to unnecessary danger.
 This behaviour could have resulted in a child suffering serious harm".
 In response to the incident, PGL bosses admitted they were "shocked and embarrassed" and initiated an internal investigation, implemented stricter policies and enhanced staff training to prevent such incidents in the future.

-The company was sold in 2007 to Holidaybreak Plc and formed the first part of that company's Education Division.
-Property acquisitions in the UK included Caythorpe Court, near Grantham, in 2004 and in 2009, a facility near Liddington in Wiltshire.
+The company was sold in 2007 to Holidaybreak plc and formed the first part of that company's Education Division.
+Property acquisitions in the UK included Caythorpe Court, near Grantham, in 2004 and in 2009, King Edward's Place near Swindon in Wiltshire, which trades as PGL Liddington.